zimberzimber/oneshot-modding-guide/obsidian/Layers/Script Layer/Modifying Scripts.md

 The game handles scripts in a slightly different way.
-While the editors uses the `/Data/Scripts.rxdata` file, the game itself reads the `/Data/Scripts.rxdata` file.
+While the editors uses the `/Data/Scripts.rxdata` file, the game itself reads the `/Data/xScripts.rxdata` file.

-Why?
-I don't know.
+Don't ask why.

 Depending on your approach to scripting, you must take a few steps...

 So for the game to load your updated scripts, you must save your changes, delete `xScripts.rxdata`, make a copy of `Scripts.rxdata`, and rename it to `xScripts.rxdata`.